Roger Moore: Post-James Bond career (1986–2017)

 In a nod to his 1960s TV show, Moore had a vocal cameo in The Saint (1997) as a radio newsreader as Simon Templar drives away at the end of the film.
 In the year 2000, he played the role of a secret agent in the Christmas special Victoria Wood with All the Trimmings, shown on BBC One on Christmas Day.
 Filming all his scenes in the London Eye, his mission was to eliminate another agent whose file photo looks like Pierce Brosnan.
-In 2002 he had a small cameo role in the German police procedural series Tatort (episode 506: "Schatten" – "Shadow", 28 July 2002) as himself signing an autograph on a Unicef card.
+In 2002, he had a small cameo role in the German police procedural series Tatort (episode 506: "Schatten" – "Shadow", 28 July 2002) as himself signing an autograph on a Unicef card.

-In the 1981 film "Cannonball Run", Moore played a parody of both himself and James Bond named Seymour Goldfarb, driving an Aston Martin DB5.
+In the 1981 film The Cannonball Run, in a parody of both himself and James Bond, Moore played Seymour Goldfarb, a wealthy but delusional playboy who believes himself to be Roger Moore and enters the race driving an Aston Martin DB5.

+In support of his charitable work for UNICEF, Moore lent his voice to the character of the magic snowman, Lumi Ukko, for a 1990 feature film produced by Pavlina Ltd/FIT.
+The film is UNICEF-endorsed and is dedicated to the "world’s children".
+An audiobook titled The Magic Snowman and The Rusty Ice Skates features his voice.
+His daughter, the actress Deborah Moore, narrated the book in honour of her father’s legacy and his work for UNICEF.
+20 per cent of the book’s proceeds are pledged to the organisation.

-In 2009, Moore appeared in an advertisements for the Post Office.
-In 2010, he provided the voice of a talking cat called Lazenby in the film Cats & Dogs: The Revenge of Kitty Galore which contained several references to, and parodies of, Bond films.
-In 2011, he co-starred in the film A Princess for Christmas with Katie McGrath and Sam Heughan, and in 2012, he took to the stage for a series of seven 'Evenings with' in UK theatres and, in November, guest-hosted Have I Got News for You.
+In 2009, Moore appeared in an advertisement for the Post Office.
+In 2010, he provided the voice of a talking cat called Lazenby in the film Cats & Dogs: The Revenge of Kitty Galore, which contained several references to, and parodies of, Bond films.
+In 2011, he co-starred in the film A Princess for Christmas with Katie McGrath and Sam Heughan and, in 2012, he took to the stage for a series of seven Evenings with in UK theatres; in November, guest-hosted Have I Got News for You.
 A slightly thinner-faced Moore contributed to a charity song in 2017.
 His last on-screen performance was in 2017, a brief appearance near the end of the remake of The Saint.

 In 2015, Moore was named one of GQ's 50 best-dressed British men.
-In 2015, he read Hans Christian Andersen's "The Princess and the Pea" for the children's fairy tales app GivingTales in aid of UNICEF with other British celebrities, including Michael Caine, Ewan McGregor, Joan Collins, Stephen Fry, Joanna Lumley, David Walliams, Charlotte Rampling, Paul McKenna, and Michael Ball.
+In 2015, he read Hans Christian Andersen's "The Princess and the Pea" for the children's fairy tales app GivingTales in aid of UNICEF.

+Advocacy

 Humanitarian work

 Moore's friend Audrey Hepburn had impressed him with her work for UNICEF, and consequently he became a UNICEF Goodwill Ambassador in August 1991.
-His character, Simon Templar, made a pitch for UNICEF near the end of "The Revolution Racket", airing 5 November 1964.
+His character, Simon Templar, made a pitch for UNICEF near the end of "The Revolution Racket", airing on 5 November 1964.
 He was the voice of Father Christmas or 'Santa' in the 2004 UNICEF cartoon The Fly Who Loved Me.